SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-21-telerik-cloud-sync-and-everlivethe-great-companions.markdown

 And you are done, you will now have a brand new project setup, complete with sample app and backend data which is completely working.

-You can of course setup the above yourself and get ready the old fashioned way by just add the references manually from the Telerik “Program files” folder and create a new app on the Everlive service.&nbsp; It is basically the same but there are some additional step which I will add below, which is the same when you want to add your own data.
+You can of course setup the above yourself and get ready the old fashioned way by just add the references manually from the Telerik “Program files” folder and create a new app on the Everlive service.
+It is basically the same but there are some additional step which I will add below, which is the same when you want to add your own data.

 * * *

 # Going further

-So you got your app ready and want to setup your own data eh.&nbsp; This is fairly straight forward and as stated earlier is very reminiscent of Azure’s Mobile services way of getting started.&nbsp; Just logon to the Everlive portal at [www.everlive.com](http://www.everlive.com)
+So you got your app ready and want to setup your own data eh.
+This is fairly straight forward and as stated earlier is very reminiscent of Azure’s Mobile services way of getting started.
+Just logon to the Everlive portal at [www.everlive.com](http://www.everlive.com)

 Once your new app is created (if you skipped the first step, the process is exactly the same on the Everlive portal) you can select it to begin adding your data, this is essential as unlike Parse both WAMS and Everlive require you setup your tables first.